 Download a copy of the I CARE FOR sign to use on your production and please send us your photos!

 The Raising Films Ribbon is available to production companies, festivals and conferences, training schemes and educational institutions.
 It will be awarded to acknowledge activity that takes into the account the needs of parents and carers.

-Stories on inclusive productions from our community…
+Stories on inclusive productions and activities from our community…

 One of our ribbon awards during the summer went to Casey Herbert a producer working on her second feature.
 Ahead of the release of THE LAST RIGHT we caught up with Casey to look [...]